wp-hooks/vscode-wordpress-hooks/readme.md

-# WordPress Hooks Intellisense for VS Code
+# Hooks IntelliSense for WordPress

-This extension provides intellisense and autocomplete for WordPress hooks, actions, and filters.
+This VS Code extension provides IntelliSense and autocomplete for WordPress hooks, actions, and filters.

 * Autocomplete for action and filter names
   - Supports all actions and filters up to WordPress 6.6